ONE400/styleguide/STYLEGUIDE.md

 - Only use h* tags (h1,h2, etc) for content, use the label tag for labeling sections

 ## Whitespace
-- Use tabs instead of spaces
+- Use tabs instead of spaces (However, if a project uses spaces already, continue to use spaces)
 - Do not commit whitespace

 ## Forms